Who pays for the courses, textbooks, and other fees?

 When and where do I pick up my textbook(s)?

-For students enrolled in online courses or face-to-face courses at the SWCC Creston campus, Osceola Center, or Red Oak Center, textbooks are shipped from the SWCC Bookstore to your high school about one week before classes begin.
-Please check with your guidance counselor to obtain your textbook.
+For students enrolled in online courses or face-to-face courses at the SWCC Creston campus, Osceola Center, or Red Oak Center, textbooks are shipped from the SWCC Shoppe to your high school about one week before classes begin.
+Please check with your school counselor to obtain your textbook.
 If you are enrolled in a SWCC course that is taught at your high school, your textbook will be handed out the first day of classes.

 What should do with my textbook once I complete the course?